 Things to do in St Croix

-St Croix promises travellers some atmospheric sightseeing, with abandoned plantations, colonial architecture and old manor houses set among the striking natural landscapes.
-Of course, many travellers revel in the beautiful beaches, with some glorious scuba diving and snorkelling opportunities as well as the odd shopping spree in one of the two major towns of Christiansted and Frederiksted.
+Sightseeing in St Croix features abandoned plantations, colonial architecture and old manor houses set among the striking natural landscapes.
+Many travellers revel in the beautiful beaches, which provide glorious scuba diving and snorkelling opportunities, and enjoy the odd shopping spree in one of the two major towns of Christiansted and Frederiksted.
 The most popular beaches on St Croix include Sandy Point, Buck Island Cove, Isaac Bay, Rainbow Beach and Cane Bay.

 For those who want to explore the island more thoroughly and get a taste of the culture and history, Estate Whim Museum is an impressive planter's mansion restored to reflect its glory days in the 1700s.
 Rum production was another of the island's primary industries and visitors can visit the Cruzan Rum Distillery for guided tours and free tastings.
 Point Udall, the easternmost point of the United States, is a fun spot to visit, and the St George Village Botanical Garden, once a sugarcane plantation, is interesting for a stroll.
 The Heritage Trail is a 28 mile (45km), self-guided trip that links the main sights of interest on the island and is a good way to take it all in.